Contents insurance comparison: our ultimate guide

 This begs the question; do I really need home Contents insurance?
 The stats tell us that the majority of readers won’t have insurance, you may not have had reason to think about it before – so why now?

 With Contents insurance, your possessions are covered against theft, fire, water damage and, you have the option to add on out of home cover.
-Plus, we include accidental damage and tenants liability cover as a standard.
+Plus, we include Accidental Damage and Tenants Liability cover as standard with our Urban Jungle Contents only policy.

 In 2017, 2% of UK households were victims of burglaries, rising to 3.5% in London.
 You can check what the burglary stats are like in your area on the police website.